Skip to content

 The approach

-• Locked the launch scope two weeks before the deadline; everything else moved to a follow-up backlog instead of derailing the release
+• Locked the launch scope two weeks before the deadline.
+New requests went into a follow-up plan rather than putting the release at risk

 Stack